 So if you and I are running the bicycle store, we need more information.
 We need to look at results and talk about them with the team, to take advantage of what’s working, and correct what isn’t.
 And the variance analysis – plan vs. actual – provides the clues.
 Then it requires management to follow up and take action.

-The Management in Plan Vs. Actual
+The Management in Business Plan Vs. Actual

 What’s important is not the accounting, the calculations, but rather the resulting management.
 Garrett, the bike storeowner, watches the variance every month.
 He looks for indications of problems, or unexpected positives, so he can react.
 In this picture, the variance is negligible.
 The forecast was remarkably close to actual results.
 Still, Garrett should investigate why he’s selling fewer accessories and parts than planned, and whether the up and down of repair and service is worth reviewing.
 The point is the management.
 Lean business planning is about the management, not the hard numbers.
 What should be done, given the variance, to make the company better?